wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 _The main lights go off, a single light hits the mirrorball and the full Strictly theme tune plays out in all its glory.
 The Dames are paralyzed with wonder_

-_Ken and Dorothy waltz on and do a dance?
-Dames shout encouragement/critique, discuss the merits of the dance between themselves?
-At the end they all shout SEVEN!
-Maybe they one by one say their bit like the judges on Strictly?_
+_Ken and Dorothy waltz on and do a dance?_

-**Dorothy:** I don't understand what all this trouble was in aid of.
+**Jackie** Your dancing is a little like the economy.
+Every week it's supposed to be getting better, but nothing happens.

+**Beatrice** Ken, your turns were a dis-aster darliiing, DIS-AAASTER.
+I'll give them a FIVE because I'm feeling generous!

+**Gertrude** Well I disagree, they had energy energy energy.
+I loved it!
+NINE!

+**Florence** I agree... if those two don't get through to next week's show, I'll pickle my walnuts!
+SEVEN!!!

+**Suey** _To OWBB_ Should we finish them off like?

+**Obi-Wan** No Mr Suey.
+A Jedi's goal is to defend life, not take it.
+These ladies have been consumed by a dark force, Blue John Eyeshadow destroys everything it meets, The Dames are merely victims.

-**Florence:** We need Blue Eyeshadow, to keep us looking feminine.
+**Florence:** _Desperately_ But we NEED Blue Eyeshadow, to keep us looking feminine.

 **Dorothy:** But Blue Eyeshadow is SO last century.
 I'm a Tik Tok influencer, all the youngsters follow me, I've got my finger on the pulse of the make-up world, and I've got to tell you...
 It's all about orange these days!